compiler-research/compiler-research.github.io/_pages/automatic_differentiation.md

 ---
-title: "Compiler Research Research Areas"
+title: "Automatic Differentiation"
 layout: gridlay
-excerpt: "Automatic Differentiation (AD) is a general and powerful technique of computing partial derivatives (or the complete gradient) of a function inputted as a computer program."
+excerpt: "Automatic Differentiation is a general and powerful technique of computing partial derivatives (or the complete gradient) of a function inputted as a computer program."
 sitemap: true